sgmurphy/wordpress-plugins/booking/readme.txt

 18. **Time-Slot Appointment Bookings in Legacy Calendar Theme**: Users can select **single day** in the calendar and **time slots** in the booking form.

 == Changelog ==
+= 10.5 =
+- Changes in **all** versions:
+	* **New** Added a new calendar color skin, '24_9__light', with rounded day cells for an updated aesthetic.
+	* **New** Added a new dark calendar theme, inspired by the '24_9__light' skin, with rounded day cells for a contemporary design.
+	* **New** Added a new "24_9__light_square_1" color scheme for the "24_9__light" Calendar Skin, giving your calendar a stylish new look with square rounded day cells.
+	* **New** Introduced easy configuration of calendar skin parameters through CSS variables.
+You can now adjust day cell radius, colors, and other parameters, enabling fast and efficient customization of your calendar skin.
+	* **New** Updated the UI for booking form fields setup.
+The code has been refactored and UI elements updated, resulting in a cleaner and clearer interface.
+	* **New** Added new field blocks, including Calendar, Captcha, and Send button.
+These fields can now be organized in the booking form, and you can configure the label or title for each.
+	* **New** Added new statistic options to the Dashboard Agenda: Check-in: Today, Check-out: Today, Check-in: Tomorrow, Check-out: Tomorrow
+	* **Improvement** Updated the Timeline View in the admin panel to display multiple time slot bookings with a small margin, improving clarity and organization.
+(10.5.0.1)
+	* **Fix** Addressed a possible issue that could arise when downgrading from the Paid to the Free version if the 'Range Days' selection mode was in use, as this mode is not supported in the Free version.
+(10.4.0.4)
+- Changes in **Personal / Business Small / Business Medium / Business Large / MultiUser** versions:
+ 	* **New** Added the ability to create and use multiple custom booking forms while setting up in "Simple Form" mode.
+This improvement provides a more efficient and user-friendly way to configure booking forms.  *(Business Medium / Large, MultiUser)*
+ 	* **Improvement** Updated the UI of booking forms in "Advanced Form" mode.
+The code has been refactored, and toolbar UI elements have been updated for an improved user experience.
+	* **Under hood**:  Added a new hook that triggers after cost/dates hints are shown.
+To bind this event, use the following JavaScript: jQuery(".booking_form_div").on('after_show_cost_hints', function(event, resource_id) { ... });

 = 10.4 =
 - Changes in **all** versions:
 	* **New** Added a modern calendar skin called 'Light 24_8'.